 At times, you work outside in all weathers.

 You would sometimes have to wear safety gear, for example a hard hat.

 You gain chartered or associate status by following one of the routes approved by the

 Royal Institution of Chartered Surveyors (RICS).
 Entry requirements may differ depending on chosen route.

-Studying a degree accredited by RICS followed by a period of supervised practical training (Assessment of Professional Competence).
+Studying a degree (SCQF Levels 9-10) accredited by RICS followed by a period of supervised practical training (Assessment of Professional Competence).